Hideo Kojima: Metal Gear Solid subseries and mainstream success (1994–2012)

 Kojima wanted Solid Snake to appear in Super Smash Bros.
 Melee, but Nintendo refused, due to development cycle problems.
 When Super Smash Bros.
 Brawl was in development, series director Masahiro Sakurai contacted Kojima to work and add Snake and content related to the Metal Gear series, including a stage based on Shadow Moses Island (the main setting of Solid), into the game.

-Released in June 2008, Kojima co-directed Metal Gear Solid 4: Guns of the Patriots with Shuyo Murata.
-Initially, Kojima was not going to direct it, but death threats made the team nervous and he decided to work with them.
+Released in June 2008, Kojima co-directed Metal Gear Solid 4: Guns of the Patriots alongside Shuyo Murata.
+Initially, Kojima was not going to be director, but death threats made against him made the team nervous, and he made the decision to work with them.

 Kojima received a lifetime achievement award at the MTV Game Awards 2008 in Germany.
 In his speech, he said in English, "I have to say, even though I received this award, let me state that I will not retire.
 I will continue to create games as long as I live".

 Before E3 2009, Kojima stated interest in working with a Western developer.
 This later turned out to be a collaboration between him and Spanish developer MercurySteam to work on Castlevania: Lords of Shadow.

 Although he announced that Metal Gear Solid 4: Guns of the Patriots would be the last Metal Gear game he would be directly involved in, he announced at E3 2009 that he would return to help on two Metal Gear games: Metal Gear Solid: Rising, as a producer and Metal Gear Solid: Peace Walker as writer, director, and producer.
 When interviewed at Gamescom 2009, Kojima stated that he got more involved with Peace Walker because "there was a lot of confusion within the team and it didn't proceed as I wanted it to.
 Therefore I thought that I needed to jump in and do Peace Walker".